-continued Value Single Differential Description PCIX (Peripheral Component Interface Extended) An enhanced version of the PCI specification that can support higher average bandwidth; it increases the speed that data can move within a computer from 66 MHz to 133 MHz.
+PCI (Peripheral Component Interface) Specifies support for both 33 MHz and 66 MHz PCI bus applications.
+It uses an LVTTL input buffer and a push-pull output buffer.
+With the aid of an external resistor, this I/O standard can be 5V-compliant for most families.
+PCIX (Peripheral Component Interface Extended) An enhanced version of the PCI specification that can support higher average bandwidth; it increases the speed that data can move within a computer from 66 MHz to 133 MHz.
 PCI-X is backward-compatible, which means that devices can operate at conventional PCI frequencies (33 MHz and 66 MHz).
 PCI-X is also more fault tolerant than PCI.
-HSTLI X Х (High-Speed Transceiver Logic) A general-purpose, high- speed 1.5 V bus standard (EIA/JESD 8-6).
-It has four classes; Microchip SoC supports Class I and II.
+HSTLI X X (High-Speed Transceiver Logic) A general-purpose, high- speed 1.5 V bus standard (EIA/JESD 8-6).
+It has four classes; Microsemi SoC supports Class I and II.
 It requires a differential amplifier input buffer and a push- pull output buffer.
 HSTLII X Х (High-Speed Transceiver Logic) A general-purpose, high-speed 1.5 V bus standard (EIA/JESD 8-6).
-It has four classes; Microchip SoC supports Class I and II.
-It requires a differential amplifier input buffer and a push- pull output buffer.
-SSTL2I X Х (Stub Series Terminated Logic for 2.5 V) A general-purpose 2.5 V memory bus standard (JESD8-9).
-It has two classes; Microchip SoC supports both.
+It has four classes; Microsemi SoC supports Class I and II.
 It requires a differential amplifier input buffer and a push-pull output buffer.
+SSTL2I Х Х (Stub Series Terminated Logic for 2.5 V) A general-purpose 2.5 V memory bus standard (JESD8-9).
+It has two classes; Microsemi SoC supports both.
+It requires a differential amplifier input buffer and a push-pull output buffer.
 SSTL2II Х Х See SSTL2I above.
-SSTL15I X Х (Stub Series Terminated Logic for 1.5 V) A general-purpose 1.5 V memory bus standard (JESD8-9).
-It has two classes; Microchip SoC supports both.
-It requires a differential amplifier input buffer and a push-pull output buffer.
-SSTL15II Х Х See SSTL15I SSTL18II X Х (Stub Series Terminated Logic for 1.8 V) A general- purpose 1.8 V memory bus standard (JESD8-9).
-It has two classes; Microchip SoC supports both.
-It requires a differential amplifier input buffer and a push-pull output buffer.
+SSTL15I Х Х (Stub Series Terminated Logic for 1.5 V) A general-purpose 1.5 V memory bus standard (JESD8-9).
+It has two classes; Microsemi SoC supports both.
+It requires a differential amplifier input buffer and a push-pull output buffer SSTL15II Х Х See SSTL15I SSTL18II Х Х (Stub Series Terminated Logic for 1.8 V) A general-purpose 1.8 V memory bus standard (JESD8-9).
+It has two classes; Microsemi SoC supports both.
+It requires a differential amplifier input buffer and a push-pull output buffer

--pre_emphasis Value
+-pre_emphasis value

 The pre-emphasis rate is the amount of rise or fall time an input signal takes to get from logic low to logic high or vice versa.
 It is commonly defined to be the propagation delay between 10% and 90% of the signal's voltage swing.
-Possible values are shown in the following table.
+Possible values are shown in the table below.
 The output buffer has a programmable slew rate for both high-to-low and low-to-high transitions.
 The low rate is incompatible with 3.3 V PCI requirements.